YuLab-SMU/MicrobiotaProcess/README.md

 For more details, please refer to the [online vignette](https://bioconductor.org/packages/devel/bioc/vignettes/MicrobiotaProcess/inst/doc//MicrobiotaProcess.html).

-## :sparkling_heart: Contributing
+## :sparkling\_heart: Contributing

-We welcome any contributions!
+We welcome any contributions\!
 By participating in this project you agree to abide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).